agatazaleska/Ticket-booking-app/README.md

 1. Navigate to `[PATH_TO_REPO]/scripts`
 2. Modify script permissions by entering `chmod +x build-and-run.sh`
-3. Launch the script `scripts/build-and-run.sh`
+3. Launch the script `build-and-run.sh`

-The script initializes the database with some sample data and builds and runs the application.
+The script initializes the docker MySQL container and fills the database with some sample data.
+Then it builds and runs the application.

+To gain access to MySQL session, launch `scripts/sql-docker-session.sh`